 It’s suggested that serotonin may also be switched on by this licking practice.

-So, pregnant mamas, should YOU lick your baby?
-It seems you probably don’t need to (hooray!) but if you’re feeling licky, you do you boo.
+So, pregnant mamas, should you lick your baby?
+It seems you probably don’t need to but if you’re feeling licky, you do you, Boo.

 It goes without saying that – unlike animals – humans can easily clean their babies when the time is right.
-We can also ensure their respiratory system is clear (we don’t have pesky trotters and hooves and paws hampering our progress – plus we have nurses and doctors!)
-We can even make sure they are amniotic sac-free, without treating them like a very delicious Popsicle.
-PHEW!
+We can also ensure their respiratory system is clear because we don’t have pesky trotters and hooves and paws hampering our progress, (plus we have nurses and doctors!)
+We can even make sure they are amniotic sac-free, without treating them like a very delicious popsicle.